wangerekaharun/StreamReactions/README.md

 Congratulations!
 You've learned how to add your first message reaction.
-With the Stream SDK, it's a very easy and seamless way to do that.
+With the Stream's Android SDK, it's a very easy and seamless way to do that.
 Next, you'll be seeing how to remove the reaction.

 ## Removing a Reaction